matiasvlevi/pxt-ultrasound/README.md

 # Example

 The vector datatype is converted to a string whenever it is used as one.
-This allow you to send 2 number values over radio (or serial) without using string manipulation blocks.
+This allows you to send 2 number values over radio (or serial) without using string manipulation blocks.

 ![example](./assets/example.png)

-A vector is still an object instance, the `toString` method is overriden to allow the string cast behavior
+A vector is still an object instance, the `toString` method is overriden to allow the string cast

 ### More blocks